pravj/blog-repo/content/blog/how-will-a-drone-deliver-your-food.md

 After all, there is Physics and ground reality at play, affecting how fast your food is delivered.

-* Last-mile time = Distance(resturant, delivery-location) / Last-mile speed
+* Last-mile time = Distance(restaurant, delivery-location) / Last-mile speed

 To tackle the first factor, you are only shown restaurants close enough to you.

+Here is Swiggy celebrating their launch (circa, June 2021) that allows you to order from restaurants that are at a distance.

+* On a side note, _12 km away!_ isn't tempting enough, only if they showed me a famous restaurant I was missing out on.

 ![](/images/how-will-drone-deliver-food-order-distance-limitation.png)